More

 • 1/2 TSP CORIANDER POWDER

-Roast the paprika’s in a very hot oven until the skin begins to turn black; tear off the peel and cut in pieces.
+Roast the paprika's in a very hot oven until the skin begins to turn black; tear off the peel and cut in pieces.
 Grind the almonds in a food processor; add all other ingredients except olive oil, grind.
 Then add olive oil.
-If the sauce is too thick, add some more lemon juice or water.
+If the sauce is too thick, add some Lemon juice or water.

 Fry the onion for 5 minutes, add the garlic and fry 2 minutes more.
 Add soy sauce, sugar, sambal, ginger, coriander and 100 gram water and simmer for 5 minutes.
 Then add peanut butter and coconut and let it simmer half a minute more.
 Add as much water as needed to get a thick sauce.
 If you want to reheat the sauce, put a little extra water as it will thicken at reheating.

-marinated pork, served with French fries or French bread.
+Peanut sauce is delicious with grilled chicken on skewers or marinated pork, served with French fries or French bread.
 Also good with nasi goreng and indispensable to gado-gado.